-Loss of Income: Income benefits will cover any loss of income due to missed work as a result of the injury.
+Loss of Income: Income benefits will cover any loss of income due to missed work as resulting from the injury.

-How to File A Claim for Workers Comp
+How to File a Claim for Workers’ Compensation

 Once an injury occurs, a worker must report the injury within 30 days.